 Mr. Chartener is an experienced operating, financial, and investment professional with expertise in a variety of functional areas, industries, and situations.
 Prior to becoming CEO of Foundation Source, he had served as chairman or CEO of several companies in the services and consumer products sectors.

 Mr. Chartener was a managing partner of a small-business investment company organized by J.H.
 Whitney & Co., a private-equity firm founded in 1946.
 Prior to joining Whitney, Mr. Chartener was a co-founding partner of Winslow Partners LLC, a Washington D.C. private-equity firm investing primarily in Central Europe.
 From 1985 to 1995, Mr. Chartener worked for Goldman, Sachs & Co. in London and New York, where he was a senior member of the firm’s Principal Investment Area.

 Mr. Chartener has been a board member of several companies.
-His nonprofit activities include serving as a trustee of The Hotchkiss School and of Cardigan Mountain School, and as founding chairman of The Magdalene College Foundation, as a director of Unite the World with Africa Foundation, and as a member of the finance committee of Washington National Cathedral.
+His nonprofit activities include serving as a trustee of The Hotchkiss School and of Cardigan Mountain School, as founding chairman of The Magdalene College Foundation, as a director of Unite the World with Africa Foundation, and as a member of the finance committee of Washington National Cathedral.
 He is on the board of a family foundation based in New York City, and he is a member of the Council on Foreign Relations.